wisestme/matchingGameWande/README.md

 ## Table of Contents

 ## Purpose:
-* ### Part of the requirements for completing my Nanodegree Google scholarship program at Udacity.
+* ### Upgrade to my Udacity Nanodegree matching game project based on the recomendation from my frien Wande.

 * ### To display my ability to traverse and manipulate the DOM.